 Deleting Junk Users

-When you have lots of junk users on your site, go to “Users > All Users” section.
-Select all existing junk users and choose “Delete” from the “Bulk Action” dropdown box.
+- Select all existing junk users and choose “Delete” from the “Bulk Action” drop down box.
 Click “Apply” to delete all selected users in single click.
 WordPress will ask you to confirm the content deletion which you can confirm to proceed further as junk users should not have any posts published under their username.

 Wrapping It Up